ethereum/EIPs/EIPS/eip-draft_backward_compat_PQ_migration.md

 ![The Process of Augmented Legacy Transactions](../assets/eip-N/legacy_augmented_transactions.png)

-- A user generates a post-quantum secure zero-knowledge proof for the statement that he/she knows a secret (e.g., a mnemonic phrase) which can be used to generate the user's Ethereum wallet address by following a specified address derivation process (e.g. [BIP-39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki)).
+- A user generates a post-quantum secure zero-knowledge proof for the statement that he/she knows a secret (e.g., a mnemonic phrase) which can be used to generate the user's Ethereum wallet address by following a specified address derivation process (e.g., [BIP-39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki)).
 - The user stores the generated $`\textbf{proof}`$ to a selected storage provider and obtains a publicly accessible URI $`\textbf{proofUri}`$.
 - The user creates a transaction by augmenting a legacy transaction with $`\textbf{proofUri}`$ and sends it to the mempool of a validator.
 - Upon receiving a new transaction in the mempool, a validator first verifies the ECDSA signature in the transaction, followed by retrieving the $`\textbf{proof}`$ from the storage provider with $`\textbf{proofUri}`$ and verifying its validity.
 A transaction is considered as valid if both signature and proof verification succeed, besides other sanity checks.